jutaro/purescript-STSequence/docs/Data/STSequence.md

 emptyWithBufferSize :: forall a h r.
 Int -> Eff (st :: ST h | r) (STSequence h a)
 ```

-Create a sequence with a single element.
+Create a sequence with with no elements with a specified buffer size.

 #### `fromArray`